The generalized stochastic preference choice model: Comparison of proposed models with existing models

+For the other direction, consider the choice model outlined in Table \ref{table_counter_example}.
+We will show that this model cannot be explained by the GSP class.

+For purposes of contradiction, suppose there exists a GSP model that explains the choice probabilities defined above.
+Given that $\mathcal{P}(1,\{1,2\})=1$, it follows from definitions~\ref{def:gsp_choice_fn} and~\ref{def:gsp_prob_fn} that

-Above, the first three terms account for all the consumer types $(\ell,i)$ who consider the alternative in the first position ($i=1$) and who rank 1 above 2.
-The remaining three terms are from all the consumer types who rank alternative 2 higher than alternative 1 and choose the alternative in the second position ($i=2$).
+Above, the first three terms account for all consumer types $(\bell, k)$ with choice index $k=1$ and where alternative 1 appears before 2.
+The remaining three terms are from the consumer types who rank alternative 2 higher than 1 and choose the alternative in the second position ($k=2$).

-Similarly, using the fact that $\mathcal{P}(2,\{2,3\})=1$, and $\mathcal{P}(3,\{1,3\})=1$, we can derive the following two equations.
+Similarly, using the fact that $\mathcal{P}(2,\{2,3\})=1$, and $\mathcal{P}(3,\{1,3\})=1$, we can derive the following two equations: